Skip to main content

 Travel Groups

-Travel Group records are “buckets” that contain multiple Account records in your CRM, allowing you to attach a single Event record to these Accounts en masse.
+Travel Group records function as comprehensive containers that hold multiple Account records within your CRM.
+This feature enables you to associate a single Event record with these Accounts collectively.

-For example, if you have a recruiter who represents your institution in Tennessee, and there is an upcoming Event to which all public schools in the metropolitan Nashville area are invited, you might wish to create a Travel Group that contains all of these schools.
+For example, consider a scenario where a recruiter represents your institution in Tennessee, and an upcoming Event is extended to all public schools in the metropolitan Nashville area.
+In such a case, you may opt to establish a Travel Group that encompasses all these schools.

-This Travel Group can then be specified when you create the Event record so that each of the Accounts in the Travel Group will show a history of being affiliated with the single Event.
+Subsequently, this Travel Group can be designated when you create the Event record.
+As a result, each Account within the Travel Group will reflect a historical affiliation with the singular Event.

-Note: There is a related list on the Account record called Related Visits that will show all Events that have taken place or will take place in the future and in some way were or are relevant to the Account.
+Note: On the Account record, there exists a related list titled Related Visits that displays all Events that have occurred or are scheduled to occur in the future, and which are in some manner connected to the Account.

 • Was this article helpful?